clowdr-app/clowdr/README.md

      npm i
      cd ..
    ```
-5. **Full setup**: Follow the [Clowdr AWS ReadMe](aws/README.md#Setting-up)
-6. Follow the Hasura setup: [Clowdr Hasura ReadMe](hasura/README.md#Setting-up)
+1. Follow the Hasura setup: [Clowdr Hasura ReadMe](hasura/README.md#Setting-up)
-7. Follow the Actions Service setup: [Clowdr Actions Service
+1. Follow the Actions Service setup: [Clowdr Actions Service
    ReadMe](services/actions/README.md#Setting-up)
-8. Follow the Playout Service setup: [Clowdr Playout Service
+1. Follow the Playout Service setup: [Clowdr Playout Service
    ReadMe](services/playout/README.md#Setting-up)
-9. Follow the Realtime Service setup: [Clowdr Realtime Service
+1. Follow the Realtime Service setup: [Clowdr Realtime Service
    ReadMe](services/realtime/README.md#Setting-up)
-10. Follow the Frontend setup: [Clowdr Frontend
+1. Follow the Frontend setup: [Clowdr Frontend
    ReadMe](frontend/README.md#Setting-up)
-11. If running this software in a production environment, you will need to insert
+1. If running this software in a production environment, you will need to insert
    rows into the `system.Configuration` table (via Hasura, select the `system`
    schema to find the `Configuration` table).
    - Fill out values for all available keys.
    - Refer to the `description` field of each key (in `system.ConfigurationKey`)
      for expected values.
-12. Follow the instructions below for Auth0 setup.

-### Generating shared secrets

-Several setup steps require an arbitrarily selected secret value shared between services.
-Here are two different commands for generating 128-bit random values that you can use depending on what tools you have available:
-- `openssl rand -hex 16`
-- `node -e "console.log(require('crypto').randomBytes(16).toString('hex'))"`

 ### Expose local services at a public URL